lokijota/AzureFunctionInvoicePhotoProcessing/README.md

 ## Limitations

 I've tried out the code above with several invoices and it seems to work very well for most of them.
-It struggles when the photos are white-on-white (a white invoice over a white background).
+It struggles when the photos are white-on-white (a white invoice over a white background), and in this case it won't work if the image has a skew.

 ## Samples